China considers imposing tariffs on Australian wine

 “We do find this deeply troubling, concerning and perplexing given Australia’s wine industry is not subsidized to export and it’s certainly not dumping product on the world market,” Trade Minister Simon Birmingham said.
 “Now it’s for China and Beijing to explain the rationale behind these actions and why they have moved to that stage of an investigation.”

-China’s only other anti-dumping investigation of Australia effectively closed the China market to Australian barley in May through crippling tariffs.
+China’s only other anti-dumping investigation of Australian products effectively closed the China market to Australian barley in May through crippling tariffs.
 Australia is appealing that decision.

-The Beijing investigation of Australian wine exports, which made 1.1 billion Australian dollars ($795 million) from the Chinese market last year, could take between a year and 18 months.
+The investigation of Australian wine exports, which made 1.1 billion Australian dollars ($795 million) from the Chinese market last year, could take between a year and 18 months.

-Birmingham said he hoped China would not impose interim trade measures during the investigation.
+Birmingham said he hopes China will not impose interim trade measures during the investigation.

-China’s decision to shut out Australian barley a week after it banned beef exports from Australia’s four largest abattoirs over labeling issues have been linked to Australian calls for an independent investigation into to the source of the coronavirus as well as responses to the pandemic.
+China’s decision to shut out Australian barley a week after it banned beef exports from Australia’s four largest abattoirs over labeling issues has been linked to Australian calls for an independent investigation into the source of the coronavirus as well as responses to the pandemic.

-China’s Ambassador to Australia Cheng Jingye warned in an Australian newspaper interview in April that Australian wine could be targeted in a Chinese consumer boycott if the government persisted with its call for a COVID-19 inquiry.
+Chinese Ambassador to Australia Cheng Jingye warned in an Australian newspaper interview in April that Australian wine could be targeted in a Chinese consumer boycott if the government persisted with its call for a coronavirus inquiry.

-Asked if the wine investigation was a political tactic, Birmingham told a news conference: “That’s really a question for China.”
+Asked if the wine investigation was a political tactic, Birmingham told reporters, “That’s really a question for China.”

 “Our hope and expectation is that these matters should be considered and addressed on their merits and that means that Beijing and Chinese authorities should look at the evidence,” Birmingham said.

+Graeme Shaw, owner of Shaw Wines outside Canberra, said Chinese tariffs would have a considerable effect on large Australian wine producers.

+“I think the industry should have been expecting something from the comments from the Chinese ambassador,” Shaw told Nine Network television news.

-Weihuan Zhou, a University of New South Wales international trade expert, suspected the wine probe was part of separate, decadelong trade dispute between the countries over anti-dumping rules, particularly over Australia’s allegations of China dumping of steel products.
+Weihuan Zhou, a University of New South Wales international trade expert, suspected the wine probe was part of separate, decade-long trade dispute between the countries over anti-dumping rules, particularly over Australia’s allegations of Chinese dumping of steel products.

 Bilateral relations had shown improvement since the pandemic after Australia distanced itself from U.S. security concerns over popular Chinese apps TikTok and WeChat, Zhou said.

-“I don’t think it’s part of the previous political fight been Australia and China” over coronavirus, Zhou said.
+“I don’t think it’s part of the previous political fight between Australia and China” over the coronavirus, Zhou said.
 “There have been positive signs of political improvement of the bilateral relationship.”

-Shares in Australian wine exporter Treasury Wine Estates plunged as much as 17% on the Australian share market on Tuesday on news of the Chinese investigation.
+Shares in Australian wine exporter Treasury Wine Estates plunged as much as 17% on the Australian stock market on Tuesday on news of the Chinese investigation.

 The Melbourne-based company reported to the Australian Securities Exchange in 2018 that it was one of several Australian wine exporters experiencing delays in getting wine through Chinese customs.